First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

 Tournaments can represent the outcome of a ranking procedure on a set of candidates, which in general need not be a total order.
-A well-known example is the Condorcet voting paradox, where three referees whose preference lists are~$(A,B,C)$, $(B,C,A)$, and~$(C,A,B)$ lead to a cycle~$A \leftarrow B \leftarrow C \leftarrow A$ in the `preferred over' relation.
-This interpretation leads to classical algorithmic problems when trying to choose a subset of winners.
-For instance the \textsc{Dominating Set} (DS) problem on tournaments can be understood as asking for a subset~$D$ which is collectively preferred to any other candidate, in the sense that for any~$y \not\in D$, there is~$x \in D$ such that~$x$ is preferred to~$y$.
+A well-known example is the Condorcet voting paradox, where three referees whose preference lists are~$(A,B,C)$, $(B,C,A)$, and~$(C,A,B)$ lead to a cycle~$A \from B \from C \from A$ in the `preferred over' relation.
+This interpretation leads to classical algorithmic problems when trying to choose winners.
+For instance the \textsc{Dominating Set} (DS) problem on tournaments asks for a subset~$D$ that is collectively preferred to any other candidate, in the sense that for any~$y \not\in D$, there is~$x \in D$ such that~$x$ is preferred to~$y$.
 The \textsc{Feedback Vertex Set} (FVS) problem attempts to build a preference order---i.e.\ an acyclic graph--- over the candidates by ignoring a subset of candidates.

-One can consider the parameterized version of these problems, asking for a solution of size~$k$--- they are then denoted by $k$-DS, $k$-FVS.
-A problem parameterized by~$k$ is \emph{fixed parameter tractable} (\fpt{}) if it admits an algorithm running in time~$O(f(k)n^c)$ where~$n$ is the size of the input.
-For instance $k$-FVS is well-known to be \fpt{} for tournaments (see Kumar and Lokshtanov~\cite{Kumar16}), whereas $k$-DS is probably not \fpt{}.
+One can consider the parameterised version of these problems, asking for a solution of size~$k$--- they are denoted by $k$-DS, $k$-FVS.
+A problem parameterised by~$k$ is \emph{fixed parameter tractable} (\fpt) if it admits an algorithm running in time~$f(k) \cdot n^{O(1)}$ where~$n$ is the size of the input.
+For instance $k$-FVS is well-known to be \fpt for tournaments (see Kumar and Lokshtanov~\cite{Kumar16}), whereas $k$-DS is probably not \fpt.
 However general tournaments may not be representative of usual instances, for example, majority voting tournaments involving~$2r+1$ referees form a very restricted class.
-A cornerstone paper by Alon et al.~\cite{alon2006dominating}, based on Vapnik-Chervonenkis dimension, shows that $k$-DS is trivially \fpt{} on $(2r+1)$-majority tournaments because the minimum size of a dominating set is bounded by~$f(r)$.
+A cornerstone paper by Alon et al.~\cite{alon2006dominating}, based on Vapnik-Chervonenkis dimension, shows that $k$-DS is trivially \fpt on $(2r+1)$-majority tournaments because the size of a minimum dominating set is at most some function~$f(r)$.
 This exemplifies how difficult problems can become easy on restricted classes, and how complexity parameters (here bounded VC-dimension) can help to define classes of tournaments.

-To put these questions in a much broader perspective, remark that the previous problems can be expressed in first-order logic (FO).
+To put these questions in a much broader perspective, observe that the previous problems can be expressed in first-order logic (FO).
 The existence of a $k$-DS is described by the formula